 The Big Honzo DL sells for $2,399.
 This build kit features a more burly RockShox Revelation RC fork with burly 35mm stanchions.
 The shifter is upgraded to a SRAM GX as opposed to the NX on our test bike.
 Braking duties are updated to the SRAM Level T brakes.
 The tires, dropper post, cockpit, cranks, and rear derailleur all remain the same.
 If you have a little extra cash on hand, it might be beneficial to bump up to the DL build kit.

 Reliable performance meets a reliable build kit with the Big Honzo.
 It is easy to call this a decent value.
-While some of the components are lacking, the all-important tire specification is decent.
+While some of the components are lacking, the all-important tire specification is solid.
 It can be difficult to find a trail-worthy hardtail at this price with a dropper post; the Big Honzo is exactly that.

 The Big Honzo is a solid buy.
 That said, there are a few components that we would recommend upgrading sooner than later.